 Our experiments are structured around three distinct assessment scenarios in line with the navigation functionality previously described.
-In the initial scenario, the robot must navigate to three waypoints, encountering no obstacles along the way.
-The second scenario presents the robot with the challenge of adjusting its pre-planned path to reach the second goal.
-This adjustment becomes necessary due to the appearance of an obstacle obstructing the original planned route, requiring a deviation to achieve the goal.
-The third scenario introduces a new obstacle that blocks the only door needed to reach the first goal.
-Consequently, this obstacle prompts the cancellation of the first waypoint objective.
-The second and third goals are achieved with the same restrictions as detailed in the second scenario.
+In the initial scenario, the robot must navigate three waypoints, encountering no obstacles along the way.
+The second scenario presents the robot with the challenge of adjusting its previously planned path to reach the second goal.
+This adjustment becomes necessary because the appearance of an obstacle obstructing the original planned route, which requires a deviation to achieve the goal.
+The third scenario introduces a new obstacle that blocks the only door required to reach the first goal.
+Consequently, this obstacle leads to the cancellation of the first waypoint objective.
+The second and third goals are achieved with the same restrictions as those detailed in the second scenario.